1-877-443-0101

 Visitors to Canada Accident & Sickness Insurance

-Underwritten by: The Manufacturers Life Insurance Company (Manulife).
+Underwritten by: Zurich Insurance Company Ltd (Canadian Branch)

-Claims Administration and Assistance Services provided by: Active Care Management.
+Claims Administration and Assistance Services provided by: World Travel Protection Canada Inc.

 Managed by: The Destination: Travel Group Inc.